 All organisations, regardless of their size, shape and form face serious cyber risks.
 The news tells us this daily.
-What many organisations do not understand is that the cyber incidents that can cripple an organisation will not be covered under traditional insurances, for example professional indemnity and general liability.
+What many organisations do not understand is that the cyber incidents that can cripple an organisation will not be covered under traditional insurances, for example, professional indemnity and general liability.
 The financial costs will not be covered and there is no assistance for cyber incident response.
 It is all on you.

 So the question becomes: Do you have a team of cyber forensic experts at hand?
 They are expensive, as are lawyers.
-Not to mention the cost of loss of confidence in your reputation and impact to revenue through customer churn.
+Not to mention the cost of loss of confidence in your reputation and impact on revenue through customer churn.
 Ouch.

 The only way to reduce the brand, reputation and financial damage from a cyber incident is to be prepared and handle it well.

 If your organisation has no clear cyber incident response plan, including retainers for technical forensics; legal advice; PR, and has never tested the plan, then you could be in big trouble.

 - Australians are seeing an increased focus on enforcement of regulations post the Hayne Royal Commission; and

 - There is a proposed update to the Federal Government’s Australian Privacy legislation that will put fines for a failure to notify within the allotted time to AUD 10 million or 10% of your revenue.
 The biggest comes first if that makes sense.
 This aligns us more with the EU GDPR; and

 - What many people are not aware of is that Australia has many excellent litigation funding firms that will initiate class actions against organisations that haven’t appropriately addressed their cyber risks, for negligence among other things; and

 - What company directors don’t often understand is that directors and officers can be held personally accountable for a cyber incident.